hjerpbakk/SlackProfilebot/README.md

 1. Clone the repository: `git clone https://github.com/Sankra/SlackProfilebot.git`

+2. Create Configuration
-2. Go to `Hjerpbakk.Profilebot.Runner/Configuration` and create a copy of `config.default.json`.
+    1. Go to `Hjerpbakk.Profilebot.Runner/Configuration` and create a copy of `config.default.json`.

-3. Rename the copy to `config.json`.
+    2. Rename the copy to `config.json`.
+    3. ALTERNATIVELY, you can skip creating `config.json` and use user environment variables instead.
+If so, add all keys with their respective values as declared below to the environment variables instead of `config.json`.

-4. Go to your Team's Slack [bot integration page](https://my.slack.com/services/new/bot).
+3. Go to your Team's Slack [bot integration page](https://my.slack.com/services/new/bot).

-5. Enter 'profilebot' as the Username and click the 'Add Bot Integration' button.
+4. Enter 'profilebot' as the Username and click the 'Add Bot Integration' button.

-6. Copy the generated API token and paste it as your  `apiToken` in `config.json`:
+5. Copy the generated API token and paste it as your  `apiToken` in `config.json`:

    ```
    {